Kikoi: Description

 The kikoi is made of cotton and patterns are woven rather than dyed into the fabric.
 As with all sarongs, it is a single piece of cloth which is wrapped around the waist, and rolled over outwards a couple of times.
 Outside of their intended use as a sarong, they can be used as a sling to hold a baby, towel, or a head wrap.

 History

-The kikoi emerged from cultural exchange between East Africans and their trading partners from nations like Oman centuries ago.
+The kikoi emerged from cultural exchange between East Africans and their trading partners from nations like Somalia centuries ago.

-In 1987, model Iman Abdul Majjid introduced kikois to the American market with distribution by the Echo Design Group.
 The garment remains a popular souvenir for tourists visiting Kenya.

-Trademark controversy

-In 2006, British company The Kikoy Company sought to trademark the word “kikoy” in the United Kingdom.
-Under the Cooperation for Fair Trade in Africa, Kenyan kikoi producers fought back against the trademark, arguing it would hurt their sales in the UK market.
-The Kikoy Company later withdrew their trademark application.
-Scholar Sonali Maulik cited the incident as an example of how international intellectual property law does not protect traditional cultural markers because the legal outcome of a challenge to the copyright application would be unclear.